 The fashion industry chooses every year the ‘color of the year’ and this year ‘coral’ is the happy color.
-You might wonder ‘how on earth can you choose óne color of the year’ and what are the criteria?
+You might wonder ‘how on earth can you choose the color of the year’ and what are the criteria?
 Are there a few old men who have nothing to do with choosing a certain color from a color chart and they choose coral because it looks so lovely on the wife?
 Maybe, this was the case ages ago, but nowadays there is an idea behind ‘the color of the year’.

 And this brings us to the value of the coral.
 Not only the value in money, because this gem cost a fortune.
 But also the ecological value of the material.
 This gem builds complete islands, breaks the sea waves, grows, and is protecting Australia, and a lot of sea life depends on this material.

-This blog post is not only about coral as the color of the year, but also how to protect this gem, necessary to save the earth ánd the coral.
+This blog post is not only about coral as the color of the year, but also about how to protect this gem, necessary to save the earth ánd the coral.

 The color coral

-The color of coral is pinkish to orange-red.
+The color of the coral is pinkish to orange-red.
 It is a color that can be matched easily with other colors.
 It can be worn as a single statement piece of jewelry or as a great accent to other colors.
 And it goes great with (precious) metals, like silver, gold, and bronze.

 And the great advantage is that this color has warm hues so the fashion industry is happy with this choice as a color of the year too.

 Eco and nature are the trends

 Choosing a color or a theme for next year’s fashion shows or jewelry exhibitions is a serious thing.
-A committee looks for trending themes, subjects where people talk about and which are ‘hot’, and the reactions to the last ‘colors of the year’.
+A committee looks for trending themes, subjects that people talk about and which are ‘hot’, and the reactions to the last ‘colors of the year’.

-One topic that is very trending is nature, the climate, and biological food.
+One topic that is very trending in nature, is the climate, and biological food.
 Everyone has an opinion on those subjects and it’s everybody’s business.
 So the choice for a natural color that represents a living creature, like color, is not surprising.